Working with industry and other collaborators

 How long does a Ceres project need to be?

-There is no set project length; this is determined by the requirements of the work and ultimately what is best for the project.
-Most previously funded projects have been between 1-2 years in length.
+There is no set length; this is determined by the requirements of the work and ultimately what is best for the project.

 Does Ceres fund basic or fundamental research?

-No. Ceres is commercially focused and offers translational funding to projects which have reached at least proof-of-concept stage.
+No. Ceres is commercially focused and offers translational funding to agri-tech innovations with strong commercial potential.
+Ceres Project Awards need to have reached at least proof-of-concept stage.

-How do I know if my project is in scope?
+How do I know if my proposal is in scope?

 What can Ceres funding be spent on?
 Can I get money for staff or equipment?